kubevirt/kubevirt.github.io/_posts/2020-01-07-OKD-web-console-install.md

 category: news
 comments: true
 title: Managing KubeVirt with Openshift Web Console
-pub-date: January 7
+pub-date: January 15
 pub-year: 2020
 ---

-In the previous post [KubeVirt user interface options](https://kubevirt.io/2019/KubeVirt_UI_options.html) we described and showed some features, pros and cons of using OKD console to manage our KubeVirt deployment.
-This blog post will focus on installing and running the OKD web console in our Kubernetes cluster so that we can leverage the deep integrations between KubeVirt and the OKD web console.
+In the previous post [KubeVirt user interface options](https://kubevirt.io/2019/KubeVirt_UI_options.html) were described and showed some features, pros and cons of using OKD console to manage our KubeVirt deployment.
+This blog post will focus on installing and running the OKD web console in a Kubernetes cluster so that it can leverage the deep integrations between KubeVirt and the OKD web console.

-There are two options to run the OKD web console to manage our Kubernetes cluster.
-Click on any of those so you can go directly to the proper procedure you choose.
+There are two options to run the OKD web console to manage a Kubernetes cluster:

-- [Executing the web console as a binary.](#binary-installation) This way is the only one described in the [OKD web console repository](https://github.com/openshift/console#build-everything), so looks like the official procedure when running in [native Kubernetes](https://github.com/openshift/console#native-kubernetes).
+- [Executing the web console as a binary](#binary-installation).
+This installation method is the only one described in the [OKD web console repository](https://github.com/openshift/console#build-everything).
+So looks like the official procedure when running in [native Kubernetes](https://github.com/openshift/console#native-kubernetes).
 - [Executing the web console as another pod](#containerized-installation).
-The idea is to leverage the containerized version available as origin-console in the public [openshift image repository](https://quay.io/repository/openshift/origin-console?tag=latest&tab=tags)
+The idea is to leverage the containerized version available as origin-console in the [OpenShift image repository](https://quay.io/repository/openshift/origin-console?tag=latest&tab=tags) and execute it as a regular Kubernetes application.

 ## What is the OKD web console

 > The [OKD web console](https://github.com/openshift/console) is a user interface accessible from a web browser.
 Developers can use the web console to visualize, browse, and manage the contents of namespaces.
-It is also referred as a more friendly kubectl in the form of a single page webapp.
+It is also referred as a more friendly `kubectl` in the form of a single page webapp.
 It integrates with other services like monitoring, chargeback, and OLM.
 Some things that go on behind the scenes include:

 - Proxying the Kubernetes API under /api/kubernetes
 - Providing additional non-Kubernetes APIs for interacting with the cluster
 - Serving all frontend static assets
 - User Authentication

-As it is stated in the official GitHub's repository, the OKD web console runs as a binary listening in local port tcp/9000.
+As it is stated in the official GitHub's repository, the OKD web console runs as a binary listening in a local port.
 The static assets required to run the web console are served by the binary itself.
-Administrators can also customize the web console using extensions, which let you run scripts and load custom stylesheets when the web console loads.
+Administrators can also customize the web console using extensions, which run scripts and load custom stylesheets when the web console loads.

-When you access the web console from a browser, it first loads all required static assets.
-It then makes requests to the Kubernetes APIs using the values defined as environment variables in the host that is running.
-Actually, there is a script called environment.sh that helps to export the correct values for these environment variables.
+When the web console is accessed from a browser, it first loads all required static assets.
+It then makes requests to the Kubernetes API using the values defined as environment variables in the host where the console is running.
+Actually, there is a script called environment.sh that helps exporting the proper values for these environment variables.

 The web console uses WebSockets to maintain a persistent connection with the API server and receive updated information as soon as it is available.
 Note as well that JavaScript must be enabled to use the web console.
-For the best experience,use a web browser that supports WebSockets.
-OKD web console's developers details Google Chrome/Chromium version 76 or greater as a dependency used in their integration tests.
+For the best experience, use a web browser that supports WebSockets.
+OKD web console's developers inform that Google Chrome/Chromium version 76 or greater is used in their integration tests.

-Unlike what is explained in the [official repository](https://github.com/openshift/console#native-kubernetes), OKD actually executes the OKD web console in a pod placed in master nodes.
-Therefore, even not mentioned, we are going to show how to run the OKD web console as a pod in our Kubernetes cluster instead of running it as a local binary.
+Unlike what is explained in the [official repository](https://github.com/openshift/console#native-kubernetes), OKD actually executes the OKD web console in a pod.
+Therefore, even not officially mentioned, it will be described how to run the OKD web console as a pod in a `native Kubernetes` cluster.

 ## Binary installation

-`This installation is suggested to be a development installation, since it is mainly used by the OKD web console developers to test new features.`
+`This method is suggested to be a development installation since it is mainly used by the OKD web console developers to test new features.`

-In this section we are going to compile the OKD web console from the source code and execute it as a binary artifact in a CentOS 8 server which does not belong to our Kubernetes cluster.
-The following diagram shows the relation between all the components and interactions: user, OKD web console and Kubernetes cluster.
+In this section the OKD web console will be compiled from the source code and executed as a binary artifact in a CentOS 8 server which does not belong to any Kubernetes cluster.
+The following diagram shows the relationship between all the components: user, OKD web console and Kubernetes cluster.

 <img src="/assets/2020-01-07-OKD-web-console-install/OKD-console-kubevirt.png" alt="Lab diagram">

-Note that, it is possible to run the OKD web console on a Kubernetes master, node or as shown in a server outside the cluster with access to the cluster API.
-In this last case, the external server can be configured with different security and network settings or even different hardware resources.
+Note that it is possible to run the OKD web console in a Kubernetes master, in a regular node or, as shown, in a server outside the cluster.
+In this last case, the external server must have access to the master API.
+Notice also that it can be configured with different security and network settings or even different hardware resources.

-First step in our binary installation is cloning the [repository](https://github.com/openshift/console).
+The first step when using the binary installation is cloning the [repository](https://github.com/openshift/console).

 ### Dependencies

 Below are detailed the dependencies needed to compile the OKD web console artifact:

 - **Operating System**.
-We have chosen CentOS 8 as our operating system for the server running the binary OKD web console.
+CentOS 8 was chosen as our operating system for the server running the OKD web console.
 Kubernetes cluster is running latest CentOS 7.

 ```sh
 $ cat /etc/redhat-release
 CentOS Linux release 8.0.1905 (Core)
 ```

 - **Kubernetes**.
-In our case we have deployed the latest available version at the moment of writing V1.17.
-Kubernetes cluster comprised by one master node and one worker node with enough CPU (4vCPUs) and memory (16Gi) to run KubeVirt and a couple of KubeVirt's VirtualMachineInstances.
-No extra storage apart from the operating system filesystem was needed since the VirtualMachines will run as container-disk instances.
+It has been deployed the latest available version at the moment of writing: `v1.17`.
+Kubernetes cluster is comprised by one master node and one regular node with enough CPU (4vCPUs) and memory (16Gi) to run KubeVirt and a couple of KubeVirt's `VirtualMachineInstances`.
+No extra storage was needed since the virtual machines will run as container-disk instances.

 ```sh
 $ kubectl get nodes -o wide